smartdevicelink/sdl_evolution/proposals/NNNN-New_rules_for_providing_VRHelpItems_VRHelpTitle.md

 7. The same process shall be followed during application resumption as well.

 Note:
-10 second timer -
+10 second timer:
-	a.
-When an application moves from HMI state of NONE, then applications send a bunch of `AddCommand` requests.
+  - When an application moves from HMI state of NONE, then applications send a bunch of `AddCommand` requests.
 This timer helps to buffer the requests so that SDL Core can send a single `SetGlobalProperties` request to HMI instead of several.
-	b.
-The value of 10 seconds is chosen to give sufficient time for buffering and before the user is likely to trigger a "help" request.
+  - The value of 10 seconds is chosen to give sufficient time for buffering and before the user is likely to trigger a "help" request.
 This is based on a subjective analysis.

 ## Potential downsides